intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ##### 2.3.2.9 Run Trusted Spark XGBoost Classifier

 Before running the example, download the sample dataset from [pima-indians-diabetes](https://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv) dataset.
 After downloading the dataset, make sure that `pima-indians-diabetes.data.csv` is under `work/data` directory or the same path in the `start-spark-local-xgboost-classifier-sgx.sh`.
-Replace `path_of_pima_indians_diabetes_csv` with your path of `pima-indians-diabetes.data.csv` in the script.
+Replace `path_of_pima_indians_diabetes_csv` with your path of `pima-indians-diabetes.data.csv`  and the value of `RABIT_TRACKER_IP` with your own IP address in the script.

 Run the script to run trusted Spark XGBoost Classifier and it would take some time to show the final results: